Italian-American Dishes

 “Italian” Named Items (Grouped)

 ¶Milk and Cream: In Italy, the use of milk or heavy cream in pastas, aside from very small amounts, is considered passé.
 Cream sauces or cream-based sauces are rare and differ significantly in consistency from their Italian-American counterparts.
-Italians tend to view milk and cream as heavy foods that hinder digestion—hence why cappuccinos are not consumed after 11:00 am.
+Rather, Italian pasta dishes rely much more heavily on emulsified sauces (see “mantecatura”).
+Italians also tend to view milk and cream as heavy foods that hinder digestion—hence why cappuccinos are not consumed after 11:00 am.
 This may be the result of the exceedingly high 72% lactose malabsorption rate in Italy, especially as milk and cream contain significantly higher lactose contents than cheese or gelato—especially Parmigiano Reggiano, which is naturally lactose-free.

-♦Fesh vs Dry Pasta: Neither dry nor fresh pasta is superior to the other, nor are they interchangeable.
+♦Fresh vs Dry Pasta: Neither dry nor fresh pasta is superior to the other, nor are they interchangeable.
 They are different and used differently, and for different dishes.
-Dry pasta is firm and cooked al dente, whereas fresh pasta is soft and delicate and used for stuffed pastas.
-Fresh pasta cannot by its nature be cooked al dente, as it never possesses the necessary firm white core of ungelatinized starch.
+Dry pasta is firm and cooked al dente, and typical of southern Italian dishes, whereas fresh pasta is soft and delicate and used for stuffed pastas, and is typical of northern Italian dishes.
+Fresh pasta cannot, by its nature, be cooked al dente, as it never possesses the necessary firm white core of ungelatinized starch.
 A pervasive myth to the contrary is prevalent among non-Italians, which is an indicator that Americans are severely overcooking their dry pasta.
-As dry and fresh pasta are not interchangeable, there are many dishes for which fresh pasta should never be used for texture reasons, including carbonara, gricia, amatriciana, vongole and many southern Italian pasta dishes.
+Additionally, because fresh pasta contains and releases less starch than dry pasta, it is often unsuitable for dishes that require a high starch content for emulsification (see “mantecatura”).
+For these reasons, fresh pasta and dry pasta are not interchangeable, and thus there are many Southern Italian dishes that should not be made with fresh pasta (e.g. Aglio e Olio, Carbonara, Amatriciana, Gricia, Vongole, etc.), as there are many Northern Italian dishes that should not be made with dry pasta (e.g. Tagliatelle alla Bolognese, Tajarin/Tagliolini al Tartufo, Trofie/Mandilli al Pesto alla Genovese, etc.).
 For a guide to buying dry pasta, see our Pasta Brand Ranking.

 "Red Sauce Joints": For Italian-American “Red-Sauce Joints” in New York City, we recommend Bamonte's, Emilio's Ballato, Campagnola, Don Peppe, Monte's Trattoria, Dominick's, and Sam's.
 For Italian-American sandwiches, we recommend Faicco’s Italian Specialties and Fiore's House of Quality.
 For more, see our New York City Guide.
 For Italian-American restaurants around the United States, see the Regional and Ethnic Cuisine section of our American Classics list. |